aglaszuk/Polygenic_Adaptation_Heliosperma/07_Selection_outliers/README.md

 # Pipeline to compute Fst by gene using ANGSD

-ANGSD saf files were computed for both ecotype populations from pair 1 and 3.
+ANGSD genome-wide saf files were computed for both ecotype populations from pair 1 and 3.
 ```
 for counter in 1 3; \
 do \